If you don’t live in a hot climate or visit the beach on the regular, you might not place maternity swimwear high on your shopping list.

 - A well-designed maternity one-piece or over-the-belly two-piece can provide extra support to your belly weight, helping to relieve pressure on your back.

 What Types Are Available?

-Maternity swimsuits come in all different types and styles, just like regular swimsuits.
+Maternity swimsuits come in all different types and styles, just like regular swimwear.
 Popular styles are:

 - One Piece: This is the standard swimsuit, but with more fabric in the front to accommodate a swollen belly.

-- Over-the-Belly: For moms who want to flaunt their belly, the high-waisted swimsuit is back in style and is totally being manufactured to fit over a baby bump.
+- Over-the-Belly: For moms who want to flaunt their baby bump, the high-waisted swimsuit is back in style and is totally being manufactured to fit over a baby bump.
 This is a two-piece suit that has a bikini top but a full-coverage bottom.

 - Bikini: This is the style for the mom who’s rocking pregnancy.
-Showing off her full belly and breasts, this is an option for the confident mom — and also the one who wants as little fabric touching her middle as possible.
+Showing off her full baby bump and breasts, this is an option for the confident mom — and also the one who wants as little fabric touching her middle as possible.

 What Should I Look For?

-When buying a maternity swimsuit, look for the following:
+When buying maternity swimwear, look for the following: